fwsmit/tooth-removal/docs/overview.md

 This is a special path defined by godot.
 The location of this path on your system can be found [here](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html)

+### 'Global.gd'
+Here all types of variables and data is stored which can be used globally throughout the code

+### 'processOldData.gd'
+When old data needs to be reprocessed, because somthing went wrong with the initial processing, e.g. location vectors were not properly measured.
+This code can be used to reprocess the data with the updated code.

+### 'tooth_location_visual.gd'
+This script is used to visually verify the tooth locations and tooth frames.
+WHen this script is run the tooth locations and the respective tooth frames are displayed in 3D tab for in the editor page.

 ## Python analysis